LucaFerraro03/OOP-Project/README.md

 # OOP-Project
-OOP Project about Fractals with basic animations and rgb variations
+OOP University Project about Fractals with basic animations and rgb color variations